faisalalnasser13/DustSCAN/README.md

 - DBSCAN Clustering: Applies the DBSCAN algorithm for clustering dust-affected pixels into plumes.
 - Plume Property Analysis: Extracts properties like source area, centroid, coverage, extent, duration, and contribution.
 - Dataset Integration: Integrates additional datasets like soil moisture, vegetation index, and wind vectors for comprehensive analysis.
-- Validation Tools: Features validation tools as detailed in the paper, ensuring accuracy in plume tracking.
+- Validation Tools: Features validation tools as detailed in the paper.